You can now find Katerina at The Embodied Wellness Studio in Tigard, OR.

 Once you’re face-up on the treatment table, mat, or treatment chair, (Katerina is happy to tailor the location to your preference,) Katerina will check your pulses to determine if there is an underlying imbalance or root pattern that needs to be treated first.

-Katerina utilizes at least one other treatment modality in almost all of her sessions, including bodywork (therapeutic massage), moxibustion, and cupping.
+In addition to acupuncture, Katerina also uses other treatment modalities including bodywork (therapeutic massage), moxibustion, and cupping.

-And unless you request ahead of time to have her stay in the room for the duration of the treatment, Katerina will leave the room to let you rest while the needles are working their magic.
+While needles are working their magic, Katerina leaves the room to let you rest.
 Many patients fall asleep and report feeling very rested and relaxed after these sessions.
 While she is away, you are given a buzzer in case you need to call her back in at any point.

 Some more things to know: